-Being involved in a car accident caused by a negligent driver can be a frightening and confusing experience.
+Being involved in a car wreck caused by a negligent driver can be a frightening and confusing experience.
 And if you’ve never filed an insurance company claim before, the last thing you want is to make mistakes that hurt your case and force you to accept less compensation than you deserve.
-So here are the top eight errors you don't want to make.
+So here are the top eight errors that our San Diego auto accident attorney says you don't want to make.

 So when there are obvious injuries, there's no question that you'll get prompt medical attention.
 But this can't be your only guideline—some injuries may feel minor at first, or symptoms of much more serious conditions might not develop for days or longer after your crash.

 So it's always vital to get a medical examination within 48 hours of the crash, even if it doesn't appear you were hurt, so your condition doesn't worsen.
 Additionally, the insurance carrier can't dispute that your injuries were the result of the crash when presented with a physician's timely documentation, diagnosis, and prognosis of your condition.